thanakorn-top/seats-reservation/README.md

 # Introduction

-This web application can reserve 4 Restaurant
+This web application can reserve 4 Restaurant.

 # Feature
-- Can reserve any date and time from 4 Restaurant
+- Can reserve any date and time from 4 Restaurant.
-- Can search by name
+- Can search by name.
-- Seats Have a limit
+- Seats have a limit.
-- Can check reserve list
+- Can check reserve list.

 ![image](https://imgur.com/C3bTfGC.jpg)
 ![image](https://imgur.com/mxTiivE.jpg)